 The golden morning sunlight coming through the trees was just perfect.
 The sun helped it to gradually warm up to around 60F.
 I just love how all the dust on the trail really added to that romantic light.
 Allie just let her dress drag & it kicked up some dust & picked up some sticks along the way.
 We hiked along the lakes & stopped at a few different spots.
 We had the trail mostly to ourselves but saw a few people along the way.

-Towards the end of the hike, they set up a little picnic of wine & cheese at the edge of the lake.
+Towards the end of the hike, they set up a little picnic of wine & cheese near the water.
 They both really love wine & cheese, but they both describe themselves as “cheap asses” & don’t like to spend too much on certain things & honestly I am so much the same way.
 Experiences over things, am I right?
 But who needs the fancy stuff when the cheaper wines & cheeses can be just as good?

-As we headed back from our hike, it was so fun to see everyone’s different reactions to seeing a couple elope outside.
+As we headed back, it was so fun to see everyone’s different reactions to seeing a couple elope in the Grand Tetons.
 A lot of people were surprised & the majority of them congratulated them on their elopement in the Tetons.
 That’s just one more element that can add to your elopement day & help make your elopement just a little more special!

 Learn more about how to plan a national park elopement.